kudashevs/programming-papers/README.md

 - Information Distribution Aspects of Design Methodology (1971) by D.L.
 Parnas
 - On the Criteria To Be Used in Decomposing Systems into Modules (1971) by D.L.
 Parnas
 - Hierarchical Program Structures (1972) by O-J. Dahl, C.A.R.
 Hoare
-- Protection in programming languages (1973) by J.H.
+- Protection in Programming Languages (1973) by J.H.
 Morris
 - Structured Design (1974) by W.P.
 Stevens, G.J.
 Myers, L.L.
 Constantine
 - Programming with Abstract Data Types (1974) by B. Liskov, S. Zilles
 - Exception handling: issues and a Proposed Notation (1975) by J.B.
 Goodenough